Rashidapp/Armory_Documentation/logic_nodes/reference.md

 ### Array Remove By Value

-Remove an element from an array by its value.
+Removes the element from the given array by its value.

 **See also:**